Convicted spy Rod Ramsay as a potential Gardner heist suspect

 “The reviewers found Mr. Cullen’s writing to be ‘among the most appealing that appears in the Globe -- precise, well observed and often standing up for the forgotten man and woman with profound effect.’

-The reviewers found that “his columns at times employed ‘journalistic tactics that unnecessarily raise questions about his accuracy’ that ‘may open the door to
+that “his columns at times employed ‘journalistic tactics that unnecessarily raise questions about his accuracy’ that ‘may open the door to

-providing seriously misleading information to the public.’”
+misleading information to the public.’”

-By 2021, Cullen was happy to help promote the government’s dubious narrative about the Gardner heist on the Boston Globe’s Netflix series on the case, using those same “tactics,” along with the rest of the Globe gang in the series, that had put Cullen in hot water back in 2018.
+By 2021, Cullen loved Big Brother.
+He was happy to help promote the government’s dubious narrative about the Gardner heist on the Boston Globe’s Netflix series on the case,

-Cullen’s statements in Netflix This Is a Robbery, like those of his fellow Globe affiliated journalists, Murphy, Kurkjian, and Mashberg, included some that employed “journalistic tactics that unnecessarily raise questions about his accuracy” that “may open the door to providing seriously misleading information to the public.”
-In fact if you haven’t got game, you’re not part of the highly compensated Gardner heist guild of journalists who have appeared over and over again in all of these productions for decades.
+In fact if you haven’t got game, you’re not part of the highly compensated Gardner heist guild of journalists who have appeared over and over again in all of these productions, and

-The newest member of the gang that wouldn’t report straight, Kelly Horan, in October of 2025, left her job as the Globe's Assistant Ideas editor, after a six years.
+The newest member of the gang that wouldn’t report straight, Kelly Horan, in October of 2025, left her job as the Globe's Assistant Ideas editor, after six years.

-Horan has enjoyed a mere seven year career as a Gardner heist dissembler, and red herring disseminator.
-Can her gift for lying with a straight face propel her onward in the Gardner heist landscape?
+Horan has enjoyed a mere seven-year career as a Gardner heist dissembler, and red herring disseminator.
+Can her gift for lying with a straight face

 In 2025, the Boston Globe bought Boston Magazine, which was already an established channel of Gardner heist disinformation.